Substance Abuse, Eating Disorders & other Addictions (Gambling, Shopping, Porn etc.)

 Maybe you’ve been hearing it from the people in your life for a while now…

 You need to slow down, it’s getting in the way of work or relationships.
 You might not be able to see how your self-destructive behavior and choices are holding you back, but the people you love may have distanced themselves because of it.
 Using your destructive behavior of choice might be a way of coping with dissatisfaction at work, home, or in relationships, but now you’re ready to try turning it around and getting back on track.
 You’ve already tried to do so, yes?
 Not to worry, everything you’ve tried up until now still counts, but you need someone in your corner, with expertise and a never-give-up approach that will help you turn the corner.

 Dr. Jane Baxter will meet you where you’re at…

 Whether you’re at a point where you’re not sure if your use is a problem, or you know it is and are ready for a change, I will meet you where you’re at.
 As a result of our collaboration, you will learn healthy coping skills, identify your personal strengths, and build confidence so that when you’re ready, you will be successful.
 I am here to be a support in your life and to help you sort through the pieces and find the path forward.
-I use a combination of evidence-based therapies: Dialectical Behavioral Therapy (DBT) used for tolerating the distress generated by cravings, and Cognitive Behavior Therapy (CBT), used for changing the dialogue in your head that leads to shifting from negative behaviors to positive ones.
+I use a combination of Dialectical Behavioral Therapy (DBT) used for tolerating the distress generated by cravings, and Cognitive Behavior Therapy (CBT).
 Both are widely studied approaches that have been found to be effective in treating a variety of problems, including managing addictive behaviors, through the use of: